laboon/ebook/text/98_glossary_of_terms.md

 __Total time__: The total amount of time that code (user or kernel) executes, without taking into account other factors (such as time spent waiting for input).
 Compare to __real time__.

+__Service Level Agreement__: An agreement by a service provider, which often includes a guarantee of __availability__.

+__SLA__: An abbreviation for Service Level Agreement.

+__9's__: See __n 9's__.

+__n 9's__: A way of showing what percentage of the time the system is available, based on the number of 9's in that number, and assuming 9's are the only significant digit.
+For example, a system that is available 99.9% of the time has "three 9's" availability, while a system that is available 99.999% of the time has "five 9's" availability.